 Recommendation: if you plan on using this feature, we recommend deploying a local database server on each node.
 Setting up multiple nodes to flush to a shared database using the old skip_replicated_db_ops feature may still work, but we no longer encourage or test such setups.

-Thanks to the clustering layer that makes nodes aware of the total number of online nodes, we are able to evenly spread the pinging workload across the current number of online cluster nodes at any given point in time.
+Thanks to the internal heartbeat system which makes each node aware of its online peers, the OpenSIPS cluster is able to evenly spread the NAT ping origination workload across the currently online cluster nodes at any given point in time.

 Configuration: You only have to configure the pinging-related module parameters of nathelper (e.g. sipping_bflag, sipping_from, natping_tcp, natping_interval) and set these flags for the contacts which require pinging.
 Nothing new, in short.
 The newly added pinging workload distribution logic will work right out of the box.